yascho/interception_smoothing/README.md

 ## Example

-We provide a demo notebook (demo.ipynb) with an example of how to compute certificates for a pretrained GAT model.
+We provide a demo notebook (<a href="./demo.ipynb">demo.ipynb</a>) with an example of how to compute certificates for a pretrained GAT model.

 ## Install